rflandau/gwcli/CONTRIBUTING.md

 Tree leaves (commands that can be invoked interactively or from a script), such as `search`, are *Actions*.

 Tree nodes (commands that require further input/are submenus), such as `user`, are *Navs*.

+# Quick Tips

+- Actions' Update subroutines should **always** return a tea.Cmd when handing control back to Mother.

+    - If you do not have anything to tea.Println on completion, use a .Blink method

+    - This is to prevent faux-hanging.
+Bubble Tea only triggers its cycle when a message comes in.
+Returning nil when few other messages are being sent can cause the application to appear unresponsive when it is instead waiting for another message, thus triggering the anticipated redraw.

+- This is a prompt; anything not immediately interactive should be output via tea.Print* as history, rather than in the .View() that will be lost on redraw.

+- Do not include newlines in lipgloss renders.
+It produces weird results.

 # Design and Philosophy